Jared Keeso

-Jared Keeso (/ˈkiːsoʊ/ KEE-soh; born July 1, 1984) is a Canadian actor, screenwriter, and producer.
-He is best known for creating and starring in the comedy series Letterkenny (2016–2023), which won a Canadian Screen Award for Best Comedy Series in 2017.
-He is also known for his roles as Ben Chartier in the television series 19-2 (2014–2017), for which he won a Canadian Screen Award, as Don Cherry in the television films Keep Your Head Up, Kid: The Don Cherry Story (2010) and The Wrath of Grapes: The Don Cherry Story II (2012), for which he won a Leo Award and Gemini Award.
+Jared Keeso (/ˈkiːsoʊ/ KEE-soh; born July 1, 1984) is a Canadian actor, comedian, screenwriter, and producer.
+He is best known for creating and starring in the comedy series Letterkenny (2016–2023) and its spinoff Shoresy (2022–present).
+Letterkenny won a Canadian Screen Award for Best Comedy Series in 2017, and Keeso was also nominated for Best Performance in a Comedy.

+Keeso is also known for his roles as Ben Chartier in the television series 19-2 (2014–2017), for which he won a Canadian Screen Award, as Don Cherry in the television films Keep Your Head Up, Kid: The Don Cherry Story (2010) and The Wrath of Grapes: The Don Cherry Story II (2012), for which he won a Leo Award and Gemini Award.